CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/index.rst

-such as time-based events (expiration, deletion of idle objects), asynchronous responses (technical check results), events that are triggered by other registrars (transfer) or by the Registry itself (consequences of merging contacts).
+such as time-based events (expiration, deletion of idle objects), asynchronous responses (technical check results), events that are triggered by other registrars (transfer) or by the Registry itself (consequences of contacts' merger).

 The workflow is following: